stevcooo/ProductScraper/Readme.md

 ### Manual scraping
 User can also manualy check for product changes when he opens the webpage, and in the list of the product, there is a `Check` button, witch invokes the Scrape function.
 ###IMAGE HERE###

+# ProductScraper.Functions.Tests
+This is obviusly project where I put all the tests.
+There are not many tests, i need to update it.
+Basicly what is use this project for now is for manual testing my methods and configrations.
+Using tests you can easily check if some part of your code behavies like it should or not.
+Here I created few ScrapConfig configurations and i can easily check if they work or not.
+If i set this project as a step of continuious integration i can be sure that every configuraiton works without any problems, that saves a lot of pain and time.

+# ProductScraper.Models
+Here i store all EntityModels, objects that should be saved into database, and all the ViewModels, objects that are used for data transfer between layers, but i's not stored anyware.
+One important thing amyt the entity models is that tye are all decendants of the `TableEntity` class, that is required in order to be able to be saved in AzureStorage tables.

+# ProductScraper.Services
+In this projects are all services that Web project is using to access the data.
+Every service has it's own `Interface` and `Implementation` they can be found in Interfaces and Implementations folders accordingly.
+As I mentioned above, here implemented two aproaces of the accessing azure storage data, one using `Functions` and the other one using direct access to Azure Table storages.
+## Access data using Azure functions
+In [`ScrapeConfigService.cs`](ProductScraper.Services/Implementations/ScrapeConfigService.cs) you can see how i call Azure function in order to read/write data to Azure storage table.

+## Direct data access
+In [`ProductInfoService.cs`](ProductScraper.Services/Implementations/ProductInfoService.cs) you can see how i directly access Azure table using [`AzureTableStorage.cs`](ProductScraper.Services/Implementations/AzureTableStorage.cs) implementation of repository pattern.
+Here in this service i pass `AzureTableSettings` where all the table info is stored, in that way i can access Azure Storage Table.